Test ID: PSA Prostate-Specific Antigen (PSA) Diagnostic, Serum

 Prostate-specific antigen (PSA) values are reported with the 95th percentile limits by decade of age.
 These reference limits include men with benign prostatic hyperplasia.
 They exclude all cases with proven cancer.

-PSA values exceeding the age-specific limits are suspicious for prostate disease, but further testing, such as prostate biopsy, is needed to diagnose prostate pathology.
+PSA values exceeding the age-specific limits are suspicious for prostate disease, but additional testing, such as prostate biopsy, is needed to diagnose prostate pathology.

 The minimal reporting value is 0.1 ng/mL.
 Values above 0.2 ng/mL are considered evidence of biochemical recurrence of cancer in men after prostatectomy.